 The results of your Restylane® treatment should last 6-12 months, as your body will break down the filler over time.
 You may also undergo touch-up injections to maintain the correction, but less filler is usually required at that time.

-If you are interested in undergoing Restylane® treatments in Chapel Hill to correct wrinkles, we encourage you to call plastic surgeons Drs.
-Lynn Damitz and C. Scott Hultman at the UNC Aesthetic, Laser & Burn Center to schedule a consultation.
+If you are interested in undergoing Restylane® treatments in Chapel Hill to correct wrinkles, we encourage you to call our plastic surgeon Drs.
+Lynn Damitz at the UNC Aesthetic, Laser & Burn Center to schedule a consultation.